-The rotation angle distribution shows even more structure than just the gap at $\Theta \simeq 90 \pm 20^{\circ}$ : Figure 7 reveals an asymmetry in the sense that the distribution with rotation angles $\Theta \ge 90^{\circ}$ is broader and shallower than the one with $\Theta \le 90^{\circ}$ .
-Moissl (2005) modelled the shadowing of the dust sensor FOV by the magnetometer boom, the PLS and EPD instruments.
-The modelled curve for particles on circular jovicentric orbits with up to $20^{\circ}$ inclinations (grey solid line in Figure 7, taking a sensitive area of target plus side wall) gives an overall good agreement with the measured distribution.
-One has to keep in mind that the spacecraft structures shading the dust sensor are described by relatively simple approximations and that the statistics of detected grains is rather low.
-Deviations occur at $\Theta \sim 60 \pm 10^{\circ}$ and at $\Theta \gtrsim 170^{\circ}$ where the model underestimates the true number of detections.
-Also, the modelled curve underestimates the true width $\Delta\Theta$ of the rotation angle distribution.
-It indicates that a fraction of the detected grains may have had orbits with even larger inclinations up to about $30^{\circ}$ and eccentricities up to 0.2 (Moissl, 2005).
+The rotation angle distribution shows even more structure than just the gap at $\Theta \simeq 90 \pm 20^\circ$: Fig. 7 (top panel) reveals an asymmetry in the sense that the distribution with rotation angles $\Theta \ge 90^\circ$ is broader and shallower than the one with $\Theta \le 90^\circ$.
+Moissl (2005) modelled the detector sensitivity and shadowing of the dust sensor FOV by the magnetometer boom (MAG), the PLS and EPD instruments.
+The model assumes an inclination distribution consistent with the measured rotation angles (Fig. 6) and a sensitive area of target and side wall.

+A model curve for particles on circular jovicentric orbits with up to 60° inclinations is shown as a red solid line in the top panel of Fig. 7.
+It gives an overall good agreement with the measured distribution, in particular considering that the spacecraft structures shading the dust sensor are described by relatively simple approximations and that the statistics of detected grains is rather low.
+Deviations occur at $\Theta \sim 60 \pm 10^{\circ}$ and at the edge of the dust sensor FOV at $\Theta \gtrsim 170^\circ$.
+In both cases the model underestimates the true number of detections.
+It has to be noted that particularly large uncertainties occur at the edge of the FOV where the sensitive area drops to zero.
+Also, the modelled curve underestimates the true width $\Delta \Theta$ of the rotation angle distribution.
+It indicates that a larger fraction of the detected grains may have had orbits with inclinations up to about 60° and eccentricities up to 0.2 (Moissl, 2005).
 In all, the particle orbits significantly differ from the circular uninclined case implied by the ring images.